Sexual jealousy: Aggression

 While most empirical research suggests that males are more likely to act aggressively in response to sexual jealousy, some studies have shown that females may also display aggression and violence.

 Women have been found to report that their hypothetical sexual jealousy would manifest itself as anger and physical aggression towards the man.
 It has been suggested that this is because women are more empathetic towards the "victim", triggering strong aggression towards the unfaithful man.
 However, it is not known if these hypothetical reports would become actions in real life situations.
-Furthermore, statistics on domestic violence continue to show that in relationships it is primarily men who are the abusers, rather than the women.
+On the other hand, research shows that women are as likely to be violent in intimate partnerships as men, in contrast to society at large.

 Because it is the woman who ultimately chooses the mate, aggression caused by infidelity may be directed at the rival female.
 As a result, when a woman is around a suspected rival female, she may be more likely than a male counterpart to announce that her companion is "taken" and go out of her way to enhance her appearance to her spouse.